From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Generation of single-mode squeezed state

+In this section, we concentrate on the non-Hermitian passages of a SU(1,1) generator by applying the general theory in Sec.~\ref{generalQuant} to the creation of a highly squeezed state for a single-mode system, given that we have discussed various Hermitian passages in Refs.~\cite{Jin2025Universal,Jin2025Entangling,Jin2026Unibosonic} and the non-Hermitian passages of a SU(2) generator in Ref.~\cite{Jin2025UniNon}.
+The single-mode squeezed vacuum state is defined as~\cite{Yuen1976Twophoton,Fabre2020Modes,Gerry2023Introductory,Eriksson2024Universal,Cai2025Quantum}

 where the squeezing operator $S_1(\xi)$ is characterized by $\xi=r\exp(-i\phi)$ with strength $r$ and phase $\phi$.
 The dynamics of a dissipative single-mode system driven by a two-photon driving field can be described by the Lindblad master equation~\cite{Carmichael1999statistical}.
-In the Heisenberg picture, such open-system dynamics can be rigorously mapped to the time-dependent Schr\"odinger equation with a non-Hermitian squeezing Hamiltonian (see SM~\ref{HeffDerive} for details):
+In the Heisenberg picture, such open-quantum-system dynamics can be rigorously mapped to the time-dependent Schr\"odinger equation with a non-Hermitian squeezing Hamiltonian (see Appendix~\ref{HeffDeriveSing} for details):

 where $\omega(t)$, $\Omega(t)$, $\varphi$, and $\gamma$ are the mode eigenfrequency, the two-photon driving intensity, the driving phase, and the decay rate, respectively.
 In circuit-QED systems, the cavity loss effect $\gamma>0$ can be effectively converted to the gain effect $\gamma<0$~\cite{Fernando2018PT,Purkayastha2020Emergent} by coupling to a gain medium~\cite{Liu2014Photon,Liu2015Semiconductor,Stehlik2016Double}.